angedelamort/mangas-website/README.md

 ## TODO

+* generate a file with the controllers in sun-framework.
 * Remove all FORM-SUBMIT and replace with real API calls.
     * all APIs should return a JSON object
 * uploader assets manually (in the edit windows)